Eddevinc/files2/wvd-in-a-day/11-Setup-FsLogix.md

        Write-Host "Script Executed successfully"

 > The above script will create a new directory i.e. *C:\LabFiles* where it will download FSLogix Installation bundle and extract it.
-After extraction installation of FxLogix will begin after which the script will create a registry key under *HKLM:\SOFTWARE\FSLogix*.
+After extraction installation of FSLogix will begin.
+When configuring Profile Container registry settings are added here: Registry Key: *HKLM\SOFTWARE\FSLogix\Profiles*.
+When configuring Profile Container the entire contents of the registry will be redirected to the FSLogix Profile Container.

 8. Now scroll up on the script you pasted and replace ***NameofStorageAccount*** in second line of script with the storage account name you created in *Task 1, step 9*.